fuxs/aepctl/doc/is.md

                          A2_MthJFcLjbZK1mvuK3oLVe
 ```

-The following command returns the related namespace code + ID combinations:
+The following command returns the related namespace code + ID combinations
+(using the alias cluster for ids):

 ```terminal
 aepctl get cluster --namespace ECID 67504705834917073766149225290256685657